Peter Shelley: Career

 Having earlier appeared as the original Alvin Stardust on the television show Lift Off with Ayshea, Shelley was surprised when the record went straight into the chart the following week.
 However, as he had no desire to become his creation, he and Levy agreed that if this act was to become more than just a one-hit wonder, then a 'face' was required to be, and perform as, Alvin Stardust.
 Shane Fenton was chosen to fill the role and appeared on Top of the Pops the same week the record entered the Top 30 in November 1973.
 Shelley then followed up writing and producing a string of hits for Stardust.

 As a performer in his own right Shelley had hits with "Gee Baby" and "Love Me Love My Dog".
 By 1975, Magnet had become one of the UK's most successful independent record labels under Shelley's creative direction.
 He also helped sign Guys 'n' Dolls and Chris Rea to the label.
 Shelley was presented with the Ivor Novello Award in 1975 for his services to the British music industry.
 However, due to differences between Levy and himself, Shelley resigned from Magnet in late 1975 to pursue an independent career.

 During this period, he created the character Robotman, recording and producing an animated, music video of the song "I Wanna Be Your Robotman" (featuring Shelley as the lead vocalist).
 Shelley eventually showed the character to United Media Syndicate of New York, with whom a joint contract was made to further develop Robotman both as a comic strip and music driven, licensed property.
 The comic strip Robotman was an immediate success, followed by an appearance in the Macy's Day Parade in 1985 and a one-hour animated television special, Robotman & Friends, featuring Shelley's songs, airing one year later.

 Personal life and death

-Shelley lived in Canada since the 1980s until his death.
+Shelley lived in Canada from the 1980s until his death.
 His son, John Southworth, is a Canadian pop singer-songwriter.

 Shelley died of cancer on 23 March 2023, in Victoria, British Columbia, Canada, at the age of 80.